Find Cheap Auto Insurance Quotes in Your Area

 Insurance company ratings are holistic scores created by ratings agencies to succinctly describe the financial strength of an insurance company.
 Financial ratings companies consider a wide variety of factors but primarily look at how well the business is doing financially, how responsibly it is run and external factors like vulnerability to natural disasters.

 All types of insurance companies receive financial ratings, including auto, home, life and health.
 And the criteria used may differ based on the exact type of insurance.
 For example, a homeowners insurance company based in Florida may see its ranking take a hit if the state is hit by a hurricane that causes a lot of damage to houses there; meanwhile, a health insurer could be affected by a nationwide epidemic.

 Considering the financial stability of your insurance carrier before you purchase coverage is important because your insurer has an ongoing financial obligation to you.
-If a restaurant goes out of business, it's a disappointment, but you don't need to consider that possibility when you decide to eat there.
-With insurance, you're depending on that company to be around to pay a claim should you need them to and that they'll be able to do so in a timely, efficient manner.
+You're depending on that company to be around to pay a claim should you need them to and that they'll be able to do so in a timely, efficient manner.

 Common insurance rating criteria:

 - Debt ratio (debt divided by financial assets)

 - Risk management protocols

 - Quality of insurance policies written (e.g., not all policies are for high-risk people)

 Every rating agency has its own methodology (and uses its own rating scale), so ratings will vary somewhat among insurers.
 However, all ratings companies are basing their decisions on approximately the same data.
 If an insurer has a drastically different rating from one rating agency to another, you should do further research to determine the cause of the discrepancy.